-Adrian Bailey: To ask the Secretary of State for Communities and Local Government, what steps his Department is taking to mitigate any detriment for businesses arising from the judgment in the Mazars v Woolway case.
+Adrian Bailey: To ask the Secretary of State for Education, what steps his Department is taking to ensure teaching students go on to work in schools once they have graduated.

 Adrian Bailey: Last year, the Treasury announced a £400 million public-private sector fund to develop charging infrastructure for plug-in cars.
 This is vital for the development and growth of that market.
 To date, however, no one has even been appointed to manage that fund.
 Will the Minister tell me when the fund will be operational?

 Adrian Bailey: The Society of Motor Manufacturers and Traders announced today that there has been a 14% drop in the output of cars manufactured in this country over the past year, and emphasised that certainty over our negotiations and access to the EU market is essential for the future prosperity of that industry and our economy.

 Adrian Bailey: What assessment he has made of the effect on the defence and military aerospace industry of the UK leaving the EU.

 Adrian Bailey: Last month, we heard that the UK could no longer participate in the Galileo satellite programme post Brexit.
 That is a huge blow for our industry as a whole and our defence capabilities in particular.
 Will the Minister tell us exactly what he is doing about it?

 Adrian Bailey: I welcome this industrial strategy for two reasons in particular.
 First, it recognises that business productivity is vital for growth, competitiveness, our standard of living and the funding of our public services.
 Secondly, it acknowledges that the hidden hand of free-market competition is inadequate to ensure that market forces will deliver resources in a way that will both maximise our...